spoptchev/ktist/README.md

 }
 ```

-You can also extend the publisher `typealias` which then can be used as a parameter of the publisher block:
+You can also extend the publisher `typealias` which then can be used as a parameter of the publisher lambda:

 ```kotlin
 val logger = loggerFactory.call()